ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

 </table>

 #### Cretaceous Coffee
-The class `Cretaceous Coffee` should also be declared in the `DinoDiner.Data.Drinks` namespace.
+The class `CretaceousCoffee` should also be declared in the `DinoDiner.Data.Drinks` namespace.
 It should have a `Size` property of `ServingSize`.
+It should have a `Name` property of type `string` that returns "[Size] Cretaceous Coffee" where [Size] is the size of the coffee.
 It should have a `Price` property of type `Decimal` that returns $0.75 for small, $1.25 for medium, and $2.00 for large.
 It should also have a `Calories` property of type `uint` that returns 0 calories.
 It should also have a boolean property `Cream` indicating the coffee is served with cream that defaults to `false`.
 If it is `true`, the `Calories` property should instead return 64.

 ### Refactor Existing Classes to use Inheritance
 Once you have the `Side` base class, refactor your existing side classes (`Fryceritops`, `MeteorMacAndCheese`, `MezzorellaSticks`, and `Triceritots`) to inherit from it.
 You will also want to refactor their existing properties as they should now inherit many of them from the base class; some may be deleted, others will need to be refactored as overridden methods by adding the `override` keyword.